oceanicsdotio/oceanics.io/README.md

 | `neo4j`             | `7687` | Graph database `bolt` protocol access       |
 | `neo4j`             | `7474` | Graph database built-in browser and console |

+## Commandline interface

+The Python application provides configurations and management tools through `click`.

+This is a work in progress and will be documented more fully in the future.

 ## Functions